Skip to content

 Safety netting

-Most of the febrile children we see will be discharged; safe discharge is a big priority because that’s what the majority of hot bothered children need: good advice and home care.
 Winters (2017)21 looked at 33,000 children who were discharged from Emergency Departments with abnormal vital signs.
 27,000 (80%) of them were discharged with normal vital signs, with only one case of potentially preventable permanent disability (a child who presented with tummy pains and came back with torsion of the testes, unlucky).
 5,500 children (16%) were discharged with abnormal vital signs; there were no permanent disability or deaths from this group.
-So, you can send children home with fevers safely.
+So you can send children with fevers home safely.
 But, the proviso to this is they need good safety netting on discharge, including both verbal and written information.
 This is one of the NICE recommendations.
 Our discharge safety netting leaflet22, which (gives some straightforward, practical information about giving anti-pyretic medication like paracetamol and ibuprofen), works like a ‘parent’s PEWS’ chart.
 It allows parents to see if their child is OK to stay at home or if they’re at some risk and should contact the GP, go to a walk in centre or call 111-advice line if they haven’t got better in 48 hours.
 If the child is on the ‘high risk’ side, we want to see them back in the Paediatric Emergency Department.

 In summary…